Roosevelt's Tree Army: Michigan's Civilian Conservation Corps

 - Construction projects at Indian Lake and Ludington state parks; a bridge over the Manistique River

-Photographs from the Archives of Michigan; color patches and pillow cover from the Michigan Historical Museum.
+Photographs from the Archives of Michigan; color patches and pillow cover from the Michigan History Museum.
 "Roosevelt's Tree Army" originally appeared in the May/June 1986 issue of Michigan History Magazine and was reprinted as one of a series of "Michigan Time Capsules" in 1986.
 It is now out-of-print.